Peak Performance for Every Season

 Get to Know Your Tire

 Your tire’s sidewall contains a lot of valuable information.
 Here’s how to make sense of it:

 Tire Width: Refers to the overall width of the tire in millimeters.

 Aspect Ratio: The relationship between the tire height and width.
 In this example, the tire height is approximately 60% of the tire width.

 Radial: The letter “R” indicates a radial construction of the carcass plies.
 In a radial tire, the carcass plies run across the tire from lip to lip, helping to provide strength, stability, flexibility, and ride comfort.

 Wheel Diameter: The number indicates that this tire fits on a wheel with a 16-inch diameter.

-en load index full
+load index chart

 Note that a separate, severe snow marking appears on winter tires that are designated for severe snow applications.

-- Exceeding the safe, legal speed limit is neither recommended nor endorsed.
+*Exceeding the safe, legal speed limit is neither recommended nor endorsed.